TITHI-KHAN/Clustering-Algorithm-and-Performance-Metrics/README.md

 Silhouette Score:
 The Silhouette score measures the compactness and separation of clusters.
 It ranges from -1 to 1, where higher values indicate better-defined clusters.

+The Silhouette Score ranges from -1 to 1, where:
+-> A score close to 1 indicates that the data point is well-matched to its own cluster and poorly matched to neighboring clusters.
+This suggests a good separation between clusters.
+-> A score close to 0 indicates that the data point is on or very close to the decision boundary between neighboring clusters.
+-> A score close to -1 indicates that the data point is probably assigned to the wrong cluster, as it is more similar to points in a neighboring cluster than its own cluster.

 Adjusted Rand Index (ARI):
 The ARI measures the similarity between the clustering result and the ground truth labels (if available).
 It ranges from -1 to 1, where values close to 1 indicate strong agreement between the clusters and the true labels.